cosmicc/LEDSmartClock/README.md

 platformio run
 ```

-5. Flash over USB using PlatformIO:
+5. Flash over USB:

 ```bash
 platformio run -t upload --upload-port /dev/ttyUSB0
 ```

-If your board is on a different serial device, check:
+If your board is on a different device, check:

 ```bash
 ls /dev/ttyUSB* /dev/ttyACM*
 ```

-If automatic reset does not work, manually enter the ESP32 bootloader:
+If automatic reset does not work:

 1. Hold `BOOT`.
 2. Tap `EN` or `RESET`.
-3. Release `BOOT` when the upload starts.
+3. Release `BOOT` when upload starts.

 ### Manual USB Recovery Flash

-If the web UI is unavailable and you want to flash directly over USB/serial, you can write the images with `esptool.py`.
+If the web UI is unavailable, you can flash directly with `esptool.py`.

-From the build output directory:
+From the local build output directory:

 ```bash
 cd .pio/build/esp32dev